fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 # Conclusion

-We just reviewed few examples of the *don't create leftovers* principle.
+We just reviewed a few examples of the *don't create leftovers* principle.
 Understanding the consequences in terms of maintainability, you will be able to create and organize your components in a better way that will let you maintain your code base in a healthier way in the long term.